manivats/SRAM/README.md

  - Uses more power
  - Required larger area.
+ ### To see the waveform perform following steps
+ 1. After downloading the esim open the terminal
+ 2. Move to the directory using `cd Folder_name` where you want to clone the repository.
+ 3.Type `git clone

  ## Bitcell

 ![bitcell](https://user-images.githubusercontent.com/69419719/89906113-996b0c00-dc08-11ea-8896-fc0470bd273f.PNG)

- Below are the circuits and curves for hold , read and write case without feedback connections.
+ Below are the circuits and curves for hold , read and write mode without feedback connections to calculate SNM.

  ### Hold Mode